Antonin-Prom/Active_matter/README.md

 # Active_matter

-The shorts script in this repository represent my first steps in modeling of active mater
+The short scripts in this repository represent my first steps in modeling of active mater Some files are not written by me but are useful for my project, such as adding hydrodynamic dynamics.